.NET for open source

 If needed, restore dependencies in the .NET project by running dotnet restore

-and ensure that obj/project.assets.json was created by the previous command.
+and ensuring that obj/project.assets.json was created using the previous command.
 Then run snyk test

 .